The Most Common Electrical Problems in Quebec and How to Solve Them

 Let's safely connect your home!
 Let's go!

 It's frustrating to plug in an appliance only to find it's broken, especially if the fuse or circuit breaker seems fine.
-If your electrical outlets aren't working, but everything else seems normal, here are some possible reasons:
+If your electrical outlets no longer work, but the fuse is OK, here are some possible reasons:

-• A tripped ground fault circuit interrupter (GFCI) – If the outlet is located in a bathroom, kitchen, or outdoors, it may be connected to a ground fault circuit interrupter (GFCI) that needs to be reset.
+A tripped ground fault circuit interrupter (GFCI) – If the outlet is located in a bathroom, kitchen, or outdoors, it may be connected to a GFCI that needs to be reset.

 What to do?

 Try resetting your circuit breaker or GFCI outlet.
-If that doesn't work, it's best to call an electrician to inspect the wiring and replace any damaged outlets.
+If that doesn't work, it's best to call an electrician to inspect the wiring and replace any damaged outlets—especially when electrical outlets no longer work, but the fuse is OK.

-We all know that power outages are a fact of life in Quebec.
+We all know that power outages in Quebec are a fact of life.
 Whether it's freezing rain, snowstorms, or strong winds, losing power can quickly become a nightmare.
 But what if your home is the only one without power?

 Possible causes: